eamsdev/MiniESS/README.md

 });
 ```

-`SerializableAssemblies` are the assemblies of the domain events that will need to be serialized.
+`SerializableAssemblies` are the assemblies of the domain events that need to be serialized.
-`AddProjectionService` will enable the background service that manages projections from new events.
+`AddProjectionService` enables the background service that manages projections from new events.

-Note: you will need to configure EF Core dbcontext yourself, like the following
+Note: you need to configure the EF Core DbContext yourself, as shown below:

 ```cs
 builder.Services.AddDbContext<TodoDbContext>(options => options.UseSqlServer(builder.Configuration.GetConnectionString("MiniEssDb")));